 The expected research output will include academic publications such as the doctoral thesis, journal publications, book chapters, and conference presentations.
 The items you create when responding to prompts are yours so you get to decide if you want to share and, if so, who with and how.
 You will be encouraged to think about how you might want to share the items you create, which might be things like drawings, photomontages, visual essays, mini-documentaries, and digital maps.

-In all academic publications and presentations, data will be shared in a summarised form so that you cannot be identified.
-In some of the research outputs we might want to include quotes from interview transcripts or visual images supplied by you.
-Before we publish any data that belongs to you, we will seek your specific consent.
+In all academic publications and presentations, data will be shared in a summarised form so you cannot be identified.
+In some of the research outputs, I might want to include quotes from interview transcripts or visual images supplied by you.
+Before I publish any data that belongs to you, I will seek your specific consent.
 This is a separate consent process and cannot occur until after the workshops and interviews have been held (see Consent to Disseminate).

 Will the data and information I provide be disposed of?